raspberrypilearning/anime-expressions/en/step_2.md

 Add `<h1></h1>` **tags** inside your `<header></header>` tags.

-**Tip:** When you add a start tag, the end tag will automatically be added so you don't need to type it.
+**Tip:** When you add a start tag, the end tag is automatically added so you don't need to type it.

 --- code ---
 ---